 Learn more about reducing your standard member contributions, and how it affects your membership in the Contribution flexibility fact sheet and application form.

 Voluntary member contributions go into the accumulation component of the Defined Benefit Division and include:

 See more on the types of contributions that can go into your super, including spouse contributions and government co-contributions:

 DBD membership benefits

 Benefits of being a DBD member include:

 See more benefits of being a UniSuper member

-Read more about the DBD: Defined Benefit Division and Accumulation 2 PDS
+Read more about the DBD in the Defined Benefit Division and Accumulation 2 PDS.

-If you have any questions at all about the DBD, or your membership in general, we’re here to help.
+If you have any questions about the DBD or your membership in general, contact us.